stormpath/stormpath.github.io/source/ruby/product-guide/index.markdown

 	api_key = Stormpath::ApiKey.new 'api_id', 'api_secret'
     client = Stormpath::Client.new  api_key: api_key

+{% docs note %}
-**WARNING:** DO NOT specify your actual `apiKey.id` and `apiKey.secret` values in source code!
+DO NOT specify your actual `apiKey.id` and `apiKey.secret` values in source code!
 They are secure values associated with a specific person.
 You should never expose these values to other people, not even other co-workers.
+{% enddocs %}

 Only use this technique if the values are obtained at runtime using a configuration mechanism that is not hard-coded into source code or easily-visible configuration files.